🔼The name Nohah in the Bible

 These discrepancies are not as detrimental as may seem.
 From what we may gather from the text, ancient genealogies were the result of oral traditions but recent ones (those set in the time in which they were written down) were established from counting contemporary clans according to their respective name-giving patriarchs.
 Nohah may have been a distant descendant of Benjamin, whose generations of progeny called themselves Nohahites, who were around and acknowledged when the Chronicler asked them about their lineage: we are sons of Nohah, son of Benjamin.

 The progeny of Naaman, for instance, who is Benjamin's fifth son according to Genesis 46:21, was apparently too insubstantial to remain a clan on its own, and was, what seems, assimilated by the people of Bela, Benjamin's first born son (Numbers 26:40).
-And Rosh (son number seven, according to Genesis 46) either died childless, or his lineage died out or "daughtered out" as the geneticists say, or his remnant was namelessly assimilated into another tribe.
-Whatever it was, Rosh is mentioned no more after Genesis 46.
+And Rosh (son number seven, according to Genesis 46:21) either died childless, or his lineage died out or "daughtered out" as the geneticists say, or his remnant was namelessly assimilated into another tribe.
+Whatever it was, Rosh is mentioned no further.

 🔼Etymology of the name Nohah